International Student Travel Rules

 Citizens of certain countries must have a visa to enter Canada or Mexico.
 To find out if you need a visa and to obtain visa application instructions, please refer to Citizenship and Immigration Canada (CIC).
 You may also visit the page for the Canadian Consulate in NYC and the Mexican Consulate in NYC.

 Students are advised to carry a copy of their SEVIS fee receipt with them to show to immigration upon re-entry.
-If you do not have your SEVIS fee receipt, you can get a copy here
+If you do not have your SEVIS fee receipt, get a copy.